chollinger93/debian-scripts/README.md

 ### `logging.sh`
 Exports log functions as `log`, `logErr`, `logWarn`

+Needs to be sourced.

 ### `mount_drive.sh`
 Mounts an SMB drive using CIFS defaults - I don't add mount drives into `/etc/fstab`

+### `venv.sh`
+Attempts to determine whether a Python 3 virtual environment exist and creates one if not.

+Needs to be sourced.

 ## Media
 Media helpers